1nst4ll/mango-news/docs/scraping-methods.md

 **Configuration:**

 - The core logic for the open-source scraper is located in `backend/src/opensourceScraper.js`.
+Refer to the [Backend Setup and Configuration](backend-setup.md) for backend details.
-- Configuration for individual sources, including the choice of scraping method and CSS selectors, is managed through the Admin UI.
+- Configuration for individual sources, including the choice of scraping method and CSS selectors, is managed through the [Admin UI (Source Management section)](admin-ui.md#source-management).

 **How it Works:**